 If you’d prefer to head outside the Valley, both Mariposa (the town, not the grove) and Wawona have several options.

-Our favorite way to get around Yosemite Valley is by bike.
-It’s so fun and way less tiring on little legs.
+I think the very best way to get around Yosemite Valley is by bike.
+It’s so fun and way less tiring on little legs than walking miles and miles.
 And you can beat the crowds this way, too!
 The Valley is very flat and bike-friendly, even for little kids, and it’s easy to go on trails or sidewalks to stay safe.
 (I shared the best bikes for kids and the best bike trailer up above in what to pack.)

 Best Time of Year to Visit Yosemite